opf/openproject/docs/release-notes/13-4-0/README.md

 ### GitLab integration

-We are delighted about the GitLab integration, which is officially available with 13.4.
+We are delighted about the GitLab integration, which is officially available with OpenProject 13.4.
 It goes back to the plugin that Community contributor [Benjamin Tey](https://community.openproject.org/users/69094) created 3 years ago.
 Many thanks at this point to everyone who worked on the GitLab integration and the plugin – inside and outside of OpenProject's core development team!
 Such projects are a great example of the power of open source collaboration.💙

 With this integration, you can manage GitLab's units of work (merge requests and issues) from within OpenProject by linking them with work packages.
 Read more about OpenProject's GitLab integration in our user guide.